 - Matthew 24:13

-In answer to the statement, "show me one person in the Bible who was saved and then lost" here are some examples of this transformation:
+In answer to the statement, "Show me one person in the Bible who was saved and then lost."
+I offer the following biblical examples of this transformation:

 He was called Morningstar and was created and anointed as a guardian cherub.
 Isaiah and Ezekiel write of his change and fall from that position because of his own actions.